dan-ward-bio/sop/filter_human_reads.md

 ### 2) Mapping human reads.

-On the local machine, group together the fastq files from the MinKNOW output directory
+On the local machine, concatenate  the fastq files from the MinKNOW output directory and recompress them

     mkdir combined
     cd <MINKNOW DIRECTORY>